Car Accidents Caused by Smoking While Driving

 Evaluation of Smoking While Driving Accident Risk

 The National Institutes of Health published a report examining the impact of smoking while driving and its consequences.
 The study found that on average, drivers who were smoking were even more distracted than people who used a cell phone.
-Cigarette smokers averaged 12.0 seconds of distraction (equitable to traveling 525 feet without looking at the road), while cell phone users averaged 10.6 seconds of distraction (traveling 492 feet).
+Cigarette smokers averaged 12.0 seconds of distraction (equivalent to traveling 525 feet without looking at the road), while cell phone users averaged 10.6 seconds of distraction (traveling 492 feet).

 Further, in their training manual for Commercial Drivers License drivers, the Federal Motor Carrier Safety Administration strongly discourages smoking while driving.
 The FMCSA conducted its own five-year study into the dangers of smoking while driving a truck and found that smoking was a source of distraction in 0.9 percent of distraction-related crashes.
 This equates to approximately 12,780 crashes over the five-year period examined.